mendersoftware/mender-docs/04.Artifacts/99.Variables/docs.md

 #### MENDER_STORAGE_TOTAL_SIZE_MB

-Total size of the medium that mender partitioned images will be written to, expressed in MB.
+Total size of the physical storage medium that mender partitioned images will be written to, expressed in MiB.
 The size of rootfs partition will be calculated automatically by subtracting the sizes of boot (see [MENDER_BOOT_PART_SIZE_MB](#mender_boot_part_size_mb)) and data partitions (see [MENDER_DATA_PART_SIZE_MB](#mender_data_part_size_mb)) along with some predefined overhead (see